dcyberspace01/dcyberspace01/README.md

-### This Page contains all  of the Apps and Projects I am currently working on
+## This Page contains all  of the Apps and Projects I am currently working on

 ### I am a Computer Administator looking to transition into Software Engineering

-### I'm currently advancing :man_student: :microscope: my HTML, CSS, JavaScript, React, React Native, PostgreSQL, and MongoDB skills
+### I'm currently studying :man_student: :microscope:
+-HTML
+-CSS
+-JavaScript
+-React
+-React Native
+-PostgreSQL
+-MongoDB

-### I'm interested in Software and Cloud Engineering
+### I'm interested in...
+-Open Source Development
+-Cloud Engineering
+-Web App Development

 ### I'm looking to contribute to Open-Source Projects as part of building my own

-## Please reach out if you need help or someone to contribute to anything you're working on
+Please reach out if you need help or someone to contribute to anything you're working on
 + Email: durondbell13@gmail.com